vippsas/vipps-qr-api/vipps-qr-api.md

 See a detailed example of [How it works](vipps-qr-merchant-redirect-api-howitworks.md) with examples of what the user will encounter.

-Merchant redirect QR codes do not time out and they don't require the Vipps app to be installed.
+Merchant redirect QR codes do not time out, and they don't require the Vipps app to be installed.

 The QR API allows for creating, updating, getting and deleting of merchant redirect QR codes.
 You can later change the URL through the API without generating a new QR code.